lcmpembroke/Laravel_Scratch_Ep7to32_Projects_Tasks_simple_CRUD/README.md

 # Project Name
-> Laracasts Laravel 5.7 from Scratch   Episodes 7 to 32
+>  Projects and associated tasks with authentication and authorization functionality Laracasts Laravel 5.7 from Scratch   Episodes 7 to 32
 See https://laracasts.com/series/laravel-from-scratch-2018/

 ## Table of contents